Tender Coconut Ice Cream

 Tender Coconut Ice Cream is a delicious, and refreshing ice cream made with fresh tender coconut.
 The flavors was perfect and something I urge you to attempt.

-Coming back to Prathima, I chose Mint & Choco-chip Ice-cream which she had made for her mother.
+Mint & Choco-chip Ice-cream is on my text to-do list.
 I felt that this was something I have never done before & the recipe was easy enough for someone like me to replicate.
 However, I did make slight changes – I replaced choco chips with tender coconut & added vanilla essence for just the hint of flavor.
 Also I doubled the recipe & increased tender coconut as per my needs.
 I also added coconut before blending rather than after blending as it would give a uniform taste of coconut in the ice-cream.
 But if one is using choco chips then they have to be added later.

 - Dissolve cornflour in 50 ml milk & set aside.